EconPapers

 Hours of Work and Gender Identity: Does Part-Time Work Make the Family Happier?

-No 1884, IZA Discussion Papers from Institute for the Study of Labor (IZA)
+No 1884, IZA Discussion Papers from Institute of Labor Economics (IZA)

 Abstract: Taking into account inter-dependence within the family, we investigate the relationship between part-time work and happiness.
 We use panel data from the new Household, Income and Labor Dynamics in Australia Survey.
 Our analysis indicates that part-time women are more satisfied with working hours than full-time women.
 Partnered women’s life satisfaction is increased if their partners work full-time.
 Male partners’ life satisfaction is unaffected by their partners' market hours but is increased if they themselves are working full-time.
 This finding is consistent with the gender identity hypothesis of Akerlof and Kranton (2000).

-Keywords: part-time work; happiness; gender identity (search for similar items in EconPapers)
+Keywords: gender identity; happiness; part-time work (search for similar items in EconPapers)

 Date: 2005-12